 HVAC systems for medical facilities are typically quite sensitive projects.
-Of course, thermal comfort is important, just like in any comfort cooling applications.
-But hospitals also require safety for both patience and personnel occupying the building, and cooling for equipment such as MRI machines or lasers.
+Of course, thermal comfort is important, just like in any comfort cooling application.
+But hospitals also require safety for both patients and personnel occupying the building, and cooling for equipment such as MRI machines or lasers.

 Requirements in HVAC systems for medical facilities